A decade of Misaeng: Incomplete Life; 5 lessons we learned about corporate life from Lee Sung Min, Im Siwan's office drama

 4. Endurance

-Life is not always sunshine and rainbows - most of us adults living their life from 9 to 5, are already aware of this unfortunate truth.
+Life is not always sunshine and rainbows—most of us adults living their life from 9 to 5, are already aware of this unfortunate truth.
 There are days when we don’t want to wake up and go to work.
 For many of us, the office is a place filled with fear, humiliation, doubts, and so many more negative emotions.
 However, through Miseang, we learned that endurance is important.
 We must hold out and strategically move out of a difficult situation before giving in to our intrusive thoughts.
 After all, life is just a Go game.

 4. Don’t be afraid of your new beginning

 Jang Geu Rae has been fighting to break out of the toxic corporate space for as long as he wanted to.
 In our life, a lot of us are like him.
 After a long battle, when the victory comes, we become overwhelmed.
-At first, we feel happy at first but the doubts cloud our minds.
+At first, we feel happy, but the doubts cloud our minds.
 Misaeng taught us to welcome the new beginning with open arms.
 When the time comes to leave what we wished for so long, we should not be afraid, as the future holds great things for us.

 5. Life is incomplete

 The drama’s name has it all: Misaeng: Incomplete Life.
-Throughout the whole journey of the protagonist and other characters, the series reminds us again and again, that life will always feel incomplete no matter what we accomplish and how much.
-Rather than, fixating or making it perfect, we should embrace the flaws.
+Throughout the whole journey of the protagonist and other characters, the series reminds us again and again that life will always feel incomplete no matter what we accomplish or how much.
+Rather than fixating or making it perfect, we should embrace the flaws.
 We should focus on ‘it is better than it was yesterday’ and even when it is not, let us remind ourselves that it will get better.
 So, it is okay to not be okay when something goes wrong in your workspace.
 We don’t need to put a smile on our faces all the time.

 Apart from these amazing corporate life lessons, Misaeng: Incomplete Life also taught us to speak up when needed.
 If we don’t, people will always find a way to keep us silent.
-Through comedy, satire, and a realistic portrayal of the work culture, this slice-of-life drama taught many things that are still relatable if not more, 10 years later.
+Through comedy, satire, and a realistic portrayal of the work culture, this slice-of-life drama taught many things that are still relatable, if not more, 10 years later.

 Misaeng: Incomplete Life is a rare hidden gem that all K-drama lovers should watch at least once.